doriaxengine/doriax-docs/docs/reference/classes/model.md

 A single GLTF file can contain multiple meshes, materials, textures, skeletons, and animations; Doriax imports all of them into the scene hierarchy and makes each accessible through the API.
 Use [getAnimation()](#getanimation-findanimation) and [getBone()](#getbone) to drive skeletal playback, and [setMorphWeight()](#getmorphweight-setmorphweight) to control blend shapes.

+For static multi-node GLTFs that need [GPU instancing](../../manual/rendering-pipeline.md#gpu-instancing) on the root entity, set `ModelComponent::mergeStaticMeshes` (or use **Merge static model** in the editor) so child transforms bake into the root mesh instead of creating child mesh entities.
+See [3D Graphics — Merging static model meshes](../../manual/3d-graphics.md#merging-static-model-meshes).

 ### Methods

 | Type | Name | Langs |